Be Good and Ready

-Emergencies are a fact of life.
-They occur in communities and cities around the world.
+Disasters and major emergencies are a fact of life and increasing in number around the world.
 In any given year, the SLRD could experience flooding, debris flows, extreme winter weather, and wildland interface fires, among other emergencies.
 These events have the potential to put your health, safety and security at risk but you can be 'Disaster Ready'.
-There are simple steps you can take to help protect yourself and your loved ones during an emergency and to help with recovery afterwards.
+There are simple steps you can take to help protect yourself, your loved ones and your business during an emergency and to help with recovery afterwards.

-Why is it important to be ‘emergency ready’?
+Why is it important to be ‘disaster ready’?

 Depending on the nature of the emergency:

-- You may need to evacuate your home or your animals with little or no notice;
+- You may need to evacuate your home or business with all people and animals at little or no notice;

-- You may have to ‘shelter in place’ with little or no access to external sources of food, water and other supplies.
+- You may have to ‘shelter in place’ (stay where you are) with little or no access to external sources of food, water and other supplies.

-What does it mean to be ‘emergency ready’?
+What does it mean to be ‘disaster ready’?

-- You have an emergency plan in place so that you and your family know what to do in an emergency;
+- You have an emergency plan in place so that you, your family and staff know what to do in an emergency;

 - You have an emergency kit at home, work and in your vehicle, with food, water and supplies to last at least 72 hours;

-- You have insurance to help protect your home and family.
+- You have insurance to help protect your home, family and business.